CodeCatz/codecatz-tutorial/2-new-project/index.md

 ## Visit your first Jekyll website

 If you installed Jekyll correctly and typed the command to start a new project correctly, you should now have a new folder `my-website`.

-In the Terminal, make sure to move into the project directory:
+In the Terminal, make sure to move into the project folder:

 	$ cd my-website